 Mobile Workforce Management from Totalmobile

 At Totalmobile, our mobile application allows NHS Estates staff to access and record all required information via their device at the point of maintenance.
 The completion of work is effectively and efficiently evidenced, and all record systems are immediately updated via a single user face.
-If you’d like further information on how our mobile workforce management solution can benefit your NHS Health Estate, contact us for further information or download our Mobile Working in Health and Local Government brochures.
+If you’d like further information on how our mobile workforce management solution can benefit your NHS Health Estate, contact us for further information.